jeffgbutler/practical-functional-java/docs/vsCodeCheatSheet.md

 ## Basic Configuration

 Install Extension "Java Extension Pack" from Microsoft.
-This installs for extensions:
+This installs four extensions:

 1. Language Support for Java by RedHat